sudomateo/terraform-training/course/03-Terraform-Language/README.md

 ## Data Sources

-Data sources are a special kind of Terraform resource that reads information and exposes that information for use within your Terraform configuration.
+Data sources are a special kind of Terraform resource that reads information from the target API and exposes that information for use within your Terraform configuration.

 Each provider declares which data sources it supports.